boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 ```
 Great, now lets take a deeper dive into how to find all these function, and what they mean, using the linux man (manual) pages.

+###socket()
-Our first function is `socket().
+Our first function is `socket()`.
 We already know that this function is used to create a new socket.
 To find out more about this function we will use the command `man 7 socket` from our linux terminal.
 ```console
 man 7 socket
   int socket(int domain, int type, int protocol);
 ```
 Our requirements for our bind shell is that at Layer 3 it uses the IP version 4 Protocol and that at Layer 4 it uses the Transmission Control Protocol (TCP).
 Reviewing the socket() man pages we discover we will need the following values/variables for our function:
++ `int domain`   = `AF_INET`
+  - IPv4 Internet protocols.
-+ int domain   = AF_INET          // IPv4 Internet protocols.
++ `int type`     = `SOCK_STREAM`      //
-+ int type     = SOCK_STREAM      // Provides sequenced, reliable, two-way, connection-based byte streams (TCP).
+  - Provides sequenced, reliable, two-way, connection-based byte streams (TCP).
-+ int protocol = 0                // The protocol to be used with the socket.
++ `int protocol` = `0`                //
+  - The protocol to be used with the socket.
 Normally there is only one protocol per socket type.
 In this case the protocol value is 0.

 Our C socket function will therefor be:
         `int ipv4Socket = socket(AF_INET, SOCK_STREAM, 0);`

+### bind()
-Now that our socket IPv4, TCP Socket has been created we will need to create an Address for it, and bind the Address to the Socket.
+Now that our IPv4-TCP Socket has been created, we will need to create an Address for it.
+Then bind the Address to the Socket.
-To create the IP Socket Address (IP + TCP Port Number), we will dig into it's man pages "man 7 ip".
+To create the IP Socket Address (IP + TCP Port Number), we will dig into it's man pages `man 7 ip`.
-We find this relevant information.
+We find this relevant information:
 ```c
 An IP socket address is defined as a combination of an IP interface address and a 16-bit port number. struct sockaddr_in {